The Deck Handbook: Part 3 Exotic and Imported Deck Woods

 Natural bamboo is environmentally friendly.
 It is abundant and replenishes itself quickly.
 But, unfortunately, in its native form, bamboo is useless for decking.

 It may be "greenish" but it is not really green.
-It's what the environmental folk call "greenwashed", and despite its reputation for greenness, fused bamboo actually is less green that most domestic and many imported deck woods.
+It's what the environmental folk call "greenwashed", and despite its reputation for greenness, fused bamboo actually is less green than most domestic and many imported deck woods.

 Bamboo is a wear-resistant product with a hardness in the range of 2800 Janka — much harder than most natural deck materials.
 However the hardness of the material is very dependent on the specific chemicals used and the manufacturing process, so hardness can vary widely.
 Because the bamboo fibers are arranged criss-cross, the material resists seasonal expansion and contraction better than any natural wood.